How To Buy a Prepaid Sim Card in the UK

 Arrivals at Heathrow Airport Terminal 5

 Most UK airports have stores selling prepaid sim cards for use in the UK (and sometimes the EU).
 You’ll normally find these for sale in WHSmith stores which are in most airports.
 In larger airports such as Heathrow Airport you will find Sim Local stores, and sometimes even a vending machine selling a range of sim cards.
 Get more information on buying a sim card at Heathrow Airport here.
-Smaller airports such as Bristol, don’t really have any options for arrivals but they do sell sim cards in the InMotion store which is located after secuirty.
+Smaller airports such as Bristol, don’t really have any options for buying one in arrivals but they do sell sim cards in the InMotion store which is located after security.

 Hope you found this guide helpful, please drop a comment to let me know how your trip to the UK went.